New study casts doubt on the benefit of Seattle's $15 minimum wage

 Related: It's been 10 years since Congress raised the minimum wage

-Another key difference between the studies: The Washington team had access to a key set of information: the number of hours low-wage workers have logged since the policy went live.
+Another key difference between the studies: The Washington team had access to the number of hours low-wage workers have logged since the policy went live.

 That data was only made available to the University of Washington team through an agreement with the state government.
 The city of Seattle is funding 15% of the study.